4 people study plants in a field

 Langley, B.C

 What drew me to this program was the chance to pursue my goals.
-Which centers around my passion for bridging the gap between natural systems and human use of natural resources.
+Which centres around my passion for bridging the gap between natural systems and human use of natural resources.
 I believe in a future where production does not come at a cost to the environment.
 Sustainable agriculture means human activity that produces what we need for society and benefits the ecological systems that we rely upon.

 The future of agriculture and biodiversity on landscapes are highly fused together.
 In sustainable agriculture, the watershed comes first, feeding the soil microbiome is second nature, and production of crops and livestock blur the lines of where field meets forest.
 My research will focus on integrating indigenous ways of knowing and working with the land and its natural cycles.
 By doing so, this will mitigate negative impacts of climate change, such as flood/drought cycles.